mbb3-mitch/odoo-xmlrpc/README.md

 Copyright 2016 Qazi Faisla Sami

-Licensed under the Apache License, Version 2.0 (the "License");
-you may not use this file except in compliance with the License.
+Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

     http://www.apache.org/licenses/LICENSE-2.0

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an " AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+Modifications copyright (C) 2021 Mitchell Burr Bedard

+Modifications
+    1. Convert the odoo function into a class
+    2. Add functions promise_connect,promise_execute_kw
+    3. Remove functions exec_workflow,render_report
+    4. Add examples using promises